-In the neuroimaging analyses, we were interested in the brain regions with a higher hemodynamic signal during all echolocation conditions (across all BRIR amplitude and compression factors) compared with the null condition.
+In the neuroimaging analyses, we were interested in the brain regions with a higher hemodynamic signal during all echolocation conditions (across all BRIR amplitude and compression factors) compared to the null condition.
 This means that the sensory information was very different between the conditions tested, but the motor components were the same.
-First, we compared the active versus active null conditions from the active versus passive experiment to the active versus active null conditions in this experiment using a twosample t test.
+First, we compared the active vs. active null conditions from the active vs. passive experiment to the active vs. active null conditions in this experiment using a two-sample t-test.
 The differential brain activation patterns did not significantly differ between these two experiments.
-The activity patterns that we find for active echolocation in this experiment are likely generalizable to the passive versus active echolocation experiment.
+The activity patterns that we find for active echolocation in this experiment are likely generalizable to the passive vs. active echolocation experiment..
 We then examined the brain activity patterns that were higher during active echolocation than when subjects vocalized but did not receive auditory feedback (active null).
-The common pattern of activity across subjects included primary and higher-level auditory processing centers (Fig. 5B; for anatomical locations, see Table 2), which is to be expected as more auditory information was present during echolocation than during the null condition.
+The common pattern of activity across subjects included primary and higher-level auditory processing centers (Fig 5B, see Table 2 for anatomical locations), which is to be expected as more auditory information was present during echolocation than during the null condition.
 Surprisingly, however, both motor and premotor centers, together with the basal ganglia and parts of the cerebellum, were significantly more active during echolocation with auditory feedback than without.
-These data clearly show that variation of sensory feedback can modulate vocal-motor brain activity, although vocal-motor output is unchanged.
+These data clearly show that variation of sensory feedback can modulate vocal-motor brain activity although vocal-motor output is unchanged.
 It is reasonable to suggest that sensory differences in this echolocation paradigm involve sensory-motor coupling (Wolpert et al., 1995), thereby reflecting the active nature of echolocation.
-Indeed, the activity in the primary and premotor areas cannot be explained by varying motor output because the number of clicks per trial and their loudness did not differ between the active echolocation and the active null conditions.
+Indeed, the activity in the primary and premotor areas cannot be explained by